 A bearing is a direction written as an angle measured clockwise from north.
-In the three-figure system used in school math and basic navigation, you write the angle with three digits: east is 090090^\circ, south is 180180^\circ, and west is 270270^\circ.
+In the three-figure system used in school math and basic navigation, the angle is written with three digits, so east is 090090^\circ, south is 180180^\circ, and west is 270270^\circ.

 • 000000^\circ or 360360^\circ points north